JefferLima/JefferLima/README.md

 ### Saudações:
-  <p>Hi Dev's!
+  <p>Hi Devs!
 I am a technology enthusiast, diving into the vast universe of programming.
 This repository reflects my initial journey, where every line of code is an achievement.
 I accept advice, collaborations and a good dose of challenges.
 Let's code together! 💻✨"</p><br/>

 [![blog](https://img.shields.io/website-up-down-green-red/http/monip.org.svg)](https://jeffer.com)